simonczerwinski/xstate-robot-project/README.md

 ## What You'll Find Here

 This repository serves as a small robot that takes commands from an input (e.g., F = Forward, R = Right, and L = Left).
 It can also take commands in Swedish (e.g., G = Gå (Go), H = Höger (Right), and V = Vänster (Left)).
-An example of an input in English can be "LFRRFFRFRFFF" Swedish can be "GHGHVGGGVVG".
+An example of an input in English can be "LFRRFFRFRFFF" and in Swedish it can be "GHGHVGGGVVG".

 ## Technologies